-Discover what makes the CEO of the National Stem Centre and National Science Learning Network, tick.
+Discover what makes the CEO of the National STEM Learning Network, tick.
 Part of the First Women have the Last Word interview series.

 The woman I most admire is the Queen because there is so much to learn from the way she has carried herself, done her duty across the ‘good, bad and ugly’ that comes her way.

 And she still manages to make individuals she meets feel like they are – for that moment – the most important person in the world.

 To juggle my work and life balance I try to offer everyone I work with the opportunity to work flexibly, so I can also work flexibly with a clear conscience.